numbas/numbas-lti-provider/doc/source/instructor/resources.rst

 Validate a receipt code
 ^^^^^^^^^^^^^^^^^^^^^^^

-If enabled, students are emailed a receipt on completion of an attempt.
+If enabled (see :ref:`email-receipts-option`), students are emailed a receipt on completion of an attempt.
 The receipt contains information about their attempt, such as time and score, as well as a code that you can use to confirm that a receipt is valid.

 On the :guilabel:`Validate a receipt code` page, copy a code from a student into a box.